Professional Jealousy? Cops Probe Whether Lawyer Who Shot Judge’s Family Killed Rival Attorney

 Den Hollander, 72, had helped bring a lawsuit—challenging the U.S. military’s male-only draft registration—that ended up in Salas’ courtroom in 2015.

-In his 1,700-page online “book,” Den Hollander complained that Salas took too long to rule on his suit, brought on behalf of a 17-year-old girl who said she should be allowed to register.
+In his 1,700-page online “book,” Den Hollander complained that Salas took too long to rule on his lawsuit, brought on behalf of a 17-year-old girl who said she should be allowed to register.

 “Compare three years of motions to dismiss in Salas’s Court to the case in the U.S. Southern District Court of Texas on exactly the same issue of the draft registration statute violating the Equal Protection Clause of the Constitution,” he wrote.